AdamSobieski/Narratology/Content/Knowledge.md

 }
 ```

-Other functionalities to be considered include providing developers with means to provide `IEqualityComparer<T>` instances for types.
+Other functionalities to be considered include providing developers with means to provide `IEqualityComparer` instances for types.

 ### Builtins and Extension Methods for Working with Rules and Queries